friedev/arghonaut/README.md

 If you want to submit a pull request, please follow these guidelines:

-- Run the project on some samples to test for bugs.
+- Run the project on some of the examples to test for bugs.
 - Copy the license notice into any new source files.
 - Run the `flake8` linter to check for and fix any coding style issues.